lukebrouwer2000/Discord.py-bot/README.md

 4. ban - allows admin users to ban other members while providing reason (includes reason/no-reason handlind)

 5. create_text_channel - allows users with proper permissions to create text channels

+TO:DO

+• Add cogs and classes to organize events and commands

+• Finish hosting to ensure bot uptime of 100%

+• Refactor execution time module - switch from time to timeit